hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

 It's is creative idea to make guidelines as voice,Voice will play when users enter new page.Users that often use site can easily to get what they need,no need again guidelines, voice will annoy users if it speaker cannot be stop or mute.

-`add mute and stop button to pause voice.`
+`Add mute and stop button to pause voice.`

 #### #Step to Registration,from difference to same option
 ![Ehealth bad2](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%233%20Ehealth/%233bad1.1.PNG)